UPPS 03.01.09 - Fiscal Responsibilities of Account Managers at Texas State

 The account manager is responsible for maintaining budgetary control and is personally accountable for all expenditures in his or her business unit.
 Expenditures approved by the account manager must have a valid business purpose supporting the mission of the university.
 The account manager is also responsible for ensuring the timely deposits of incoming funds, acknowledging goods and services received, and safeguarding university equipment and capital assets.

 The account manager is authorized to spend funds allocated to his or her business unit up to the approved budget limit.
 Account managers may be personally liable for expenditures in excess of budget.

 PIs must operate within the budget defined in the notification letter from the Office of Sponsored Programs.
 PIs may revise their budgets in accordance with guidelines established by the university and the respective sponsor or funding source.

 The account manager is expected to plan all expenditures necessary to carry out the department’s operation for the fiscal year, September 1 to August 31.
 Funds allocated for the current year’s budget may not be used for any other period.
 Extenuating circumstances may necessitate exceptions.
-Such exceptions must have written approval of the assistant vice president for Budgeting, Financial Planning, and Analysis prior to the expenditure of funds.
+Such exceptions must have written approval of the vice president for Finance and Support Services (VPFSS) prior to the expenditure of funds.

 PROCEDURES REGARDING ACCESS PRIVILEGES

 The account manager is responsible for approving all financial transactions.
 For each transaction, the account manager must indicate the account number to be charged.
 PIs may contact the Office of Sponsored Programs for assistance in coding expenditures on the sponsored program account.

 The account manager’s signature (whether electronic or manual) denotes approval for the expenditure of funds.
-An account manager P-card holder may not sign his or her P-card reconciliation as both the purchaser and the approver.
-An additional person must be designated to approve p-card reconciliations for the account manager.
-An account manager’s designee must have the necessary security for approving through workflow.
+An account manager may not sign his or her expenditure of funds as both the purchaser and the approver.

 * The account manager may delegate privileges to perform financial transactions but may not delegate approval authority for the creation or modification of security roles.